-The Day Before You Came was actually recorded by Meryl Streep for Here We Go Again—2018’s jukebox musical film number two—in a more organic style with a sweeping string arrangement and updated lyrics replacing Dallas and Marilyn French with the more contemporary House Of Cards and Margaret Atwood.
+The Day Before You Came was actually recorded by Meryl Streep for Here We Go Again — 2018’s jukebox musical film number two — in a more organic style that was augmented by a sweeping string arrangement, and updated lyrics replacing Dallas and Marilyn French with the more contemporary House Of Cards and Margaret Atwood.

 Streep’s character Donna dies in the story in unexplained circumstances.
 So, I can’t be the only one puzzled by the non-inclusion?
 No, the powers that be decided that a song about a woman who seemingly dies in unexplained circumstances doesn’t actually fit in a film about a woman who seemingly dies in unexplained circumstances, and must be relegated to mere digital bonus soundtrack material.